Digital Transformation

 When organizations pursue an automation initiative with a service provider like Impact, consultants will often advise targeting “low-hanging fruit”.

-Why Is It Any Different Now?
+Why Is it Any Different Now?

 Because of this, businesses from all industries and disciplines find themselves in a position where automation—even to a small degree—is not just nice to have, but actually a necessity of a modern organization to be able to compete.